Mirgen/web_cms/README.md

 Modules
 ---------------------------------------------------------
 Available web modules, which you can use to build your web site.
+Up-to-date list of available modules can be found under /ModulesModule/.

 1. Text on your web
 2. Contact form